Gordonby/Devcenter/README.md

 # Azure Devcenter Quickstart

-This guide helps accelerate onboarding to the two Azure Services that Azure Devcenter enables;
+This guide helps accelerate onboarding to the two Azure Services that Azure Devcenter enables by providing Bicep Infrastructure as Code to quickly deploy and configure the services.

-1. Azure Devbox - Give your developers access to managed Virtual Machines
+1. Azure Devbox - Give your developers access to managed Windows Virtual Machines to code on
-1. Azure Deployment Environments - Provide curated Azure infra templates to your developers to deploy their code into
+1. Azure Deployment Environments - Provide curated Azure infra templates to your developers to *deploy* their code into

 ## Devcenter concepts